navneetchauhan1988/AzureSentinel/Instructions/Lab 8 : Azure Sentinel Notebook.md

 | limit 20
 ```

-:bulb: Now you can Launch Some Sample Notebooks from azure sentinel to the current ML workspace and walk through them.
+:bulb: Now you can Launch Some Sample Notebooks (eg. Entity Explorer)  from azure sentinel to the current ML workspace and walk through them.